 A liquid transfer line is used to safely remove liquid product from dewars or cryogenic liquid cylinders.
 A typical transfer line for dewars is connected to a bayonet that provides a means of using product vapor pressure build up or an external pressure source to remove the liquid.
 For cryogenic liquid cylinders, the transfer line is connected to the cylinder’s liquid withdraw a valve.
 Liquid product is typically removed through insulated withdrawal lines to minimize the loss of liquid product to gas.
 Insulated flexible or rigid lines are used to withdraw product from storage tanks.
 Connections on the lines and tanks vary by manufacturer.

-7.2.5 The location should comply with Static and Mobile Pressure Vessel Rules (SMPV) 2016, and annual external inspection should be carried out in accordance with SMPV Rules 2016.
+7.2.5 The location should comply with Static and Mobile Pressure Vessel Rules (SMPV) 2016, and annual external inspection should be carried out in accordance with SMPV Rules, 2016.

 7.2.6 Avoid installing liquid storage vessel in indoor environment and near drain or pits.